Skip to main content

 Best Activities in June

-Booking Tip: Book 14-21 days ahead through licensed marine operators.
-Day trips typically cost $45-65 including transport and snorkel gear.
-Look for operators with PADI certification and insurance coverage.
+Booking Tip: Book island transfers 5-7 days ahead during June since fewer boats run midweek in the quieter season.
+Day trips typically cost 2,500-4,000 MZN including boat transfer and basic lunch.
+Look for operators offering morning departures around 8-9am to maximize beach time.
 See current tour options in the booking section below.

 Maputo Special Reserve Wildlife Drives